To Be Loved

 Matthew 24:12, “And because lawlessness will abound, the love of many will grow cold.”

 Again, Jesus used this word frequently.
 We would do well to pay attention to what it means.
-It refers to a person who sets aside law.
+It refers to a person who sets aside the law.
 But Jesus is not referring to any law.
-This is a person who has no interest in the commandments of God.
-When I use the word “commandments” I am not referring only to the ten commandments, but to the will of God as revealed in scripture.
+This is a person who shows no interest in God’s commandments.
+When I use the word “commandments,” I am not referring only to the ten commandments, but to the will of God as revealed in scripture.
 I believe this is how Jesus is using the word.
-What is important about the word, then, is not any specific law to which is refers, but the concept of being without law.
+What is important about the word, then, is not any specific law to which it refers, but the concept of being without law.

 Continue reading